Living In London: Is It Worth The Cost?

 Spend your days exploring the treasures of the British Museum, roaming the National Gallery and the Natural History Museum.

-Enjoy free displays in the Royal Academy of Arts, Tate Britain and Tate Modern.
+Enjoy free displays in the Royal Academy of Arts, Tate Britain, and Tate Modern.
 Register for a British Library Reader Pass and enjoy free access to the library’s collections and reading rooms.
-Or just relax in one of the beautiful city parks such as Hyde Park, Kensington Gardens, Richmond Park or Regent’s Park.
+Or just relax in one of the beautiful city parks such as Hyde Park, Kensington Gardens, Richmond Park, or Regent’s Park.

 For longer walks, go to north London, where you can find Hampstead Heath’s forested trails and bathing ponds.